-Woodstock, July.
+Woodstock.
+July.

 I have recently performed a pilgrimage along the valley of the Lower St. John, and as I am about to leave the river, it is meet that I should give my reader a record of my observations.
 The distance from the Falls of St. John to the city of that name, is two hundred and twenty miles.
-The width of the river varies from a quarter of a mile to two miles, and the depth from two to forty feet.
-That portion lying north of Frederickton abounds in rapids and shallows, and is navigated only by flat-bottomed boats, which are taken up stream by horse power, but descend with the current.
-Here, for the most part, the shores are mountainous, and only partly cultivated, with high and picturesque banks; the lowest portion, however, is of a level character, and presents the appearance of an ancient and highly cultivated country, and is navigated by steamboats, and the common sail-craft of the country.
-The soil all along the shores is good, but seems better adapted for grass than wheat, and I can see no good reason for its not becoming greatly distinguished as a grazing country.
+The width varies from a quarter of a mile to nearly two miles, and the depth from two to forty feet.
+That portion lying north of Frederickton, abounds in rapids and shallows, and is navigated only by flat-bottomed boats, which are taken up stream by horse power, but descend with the current.
+Here, for the most part, the shores are mountainous, and only partly cultivated, with high and picturesque banks; the lowest portion, however, is of a level character, and 267 presents the appearance of an ancient and highly cultivated country, and is navigated by steam-boats, and the common sail craft of the country.
+The soil, all along the shores, is good, but seems better adapted for grass than wheat, and I can see no good reason for its not becoming greatly distinguished as a grazing country.

 The river is not distinguished for any pictorial feature, (though it abounds in beautiful landscapes,) excepting a place called the Narrows, situated at the southern extremity.
-At this point the stream is not more than five hundred yards wide, and as it is bounded on either side by a high rocky barrier, the current ordinarily passes through with great rapidity.
+At this point, the stream is not more than five hundred yards wide, and as it is bounded on either side by a high, rocky barrier, the current ordinarily passes through with great rapidity.
 The tides of the ocean ascend about thirty miles, and it is only when the tide is high that the point in question can be navigated.
-Though these Narrows are a great annoyance to the navigator, by the lover of the picturesque they are highly esteemed.-Not only are they beautiful in themselves, but, owing to the peculiarity of the place, it is frequently the case, that the broad expanse of water above it is covered with a fleet of sloops, schooners, steamboats, towboats, and timber crafts, which present a peculiar and agreeable panorama.
-The river abounds with salmon and shad, and the former, though rather small, may be taken by the angler in the principal tributaries.
-They are not sufficiently abundant, however, to constitute an important article of commerce, and the common modes of taking them are with the spear and the drift net.
+Though these Narrows are a great annoyance to the navigator, by the lover of the picturesque they are highly esteemed.
+Not only are they beautiful in themselves, but, owing to the peculiarity of the place, it is frequently the case that the broad expanse of water above it, is covered with a fleet of sloops, schooners, steamboats, tow-boats, and timber-crafts, which present a peculiar and agreeable panorama.
+The river abounds with salmon and shad, the former of which, though rather small, may be taken by the angler in the principal tributaries.
+They are not sufficiently abundant, however, to constitute an important article of commerce, and the common modes for taking them are with the spear, and the drift-net.

-The principal towns on the St. John are, Woodstock, French Village, Frederickton and St. John.
+The principal towns on the St. John are, Woodstock, French Village, Frederickton, and St. John.
 The first of these is one hundred and fifty miles from the mouth, and though a ragged, yet an interesting village.
-So far as its natural productions are concerned, I am disposed to compliment this province in the highest terms; but I must say, that the ignorance, idleness, and gouging character of its common people, have made me quite willing to take my departure therefrom.
-The expenses of travelling are enormous.
-Stage fares average about twelve cents per mile, and if you happen to spend a week at a miserable country tavern, you will have to pay two dollars per day for board.
-With a few exceptions, there is hardly a country tavern in the province, where the traveller is not in danger of being robbed.
-It was my good fortune to be robbed only twice, but I was particularly fortunate.
-This is rather severe, but I am driven to talk in this strain, though I would not be understood as reflecting upon the better classes of the province.
+So far as its natural productions are concerned, I am disposed to compliment this Province in the highest terms; but I must say that the ignorance, idleness, and gouging character of its common people, have made me quite willing to take my departure therefrom.
+The expenses of travelling are enormous, and so also are all the little incidentals which go to make a man comfortable.

-The stage route from the Grand Falls to St. John passes through Woodstock, but the distance from this place to the American town of Houlton is ten miles, and in this direction there is also an established stage route to Bangor.
+The stage-route from the Grand Falls to St. John passes through Woodstock, but the distance from this place to the American town of Houlton, is ten miles, and in this direction there is also an established stage-route to Bangor.